 If you have any further questions please ask the doctors in Intensive Care, Dr (local PI) or one of the research team.

-If you agree to continuing participation in this study, please keep this information sheet and you will be given a copy of the agreement form that you will be asked to sign.
+If you agree to your relative participating in this study please keep this information sheet and you will be given a copy of the agreement form that you will be asked to sign.